 There has been lots going on in November!
 How brilliant is Durham to put on a four-day light festival in one of the darkest periods of the year?
 I went to see it on Friday 13 November – not at all unlucky for me!
 We also had guests in our AirBnB house who came for Lumiere.
-Click on the image to the right of this paragraph to find out more about the house.
+Click here to find out more about the house.

-Lumiere 2015 (the fourth so far) was breath-taking.
-They take place every two years and I have been to all four.
+Lumiere 2015 was breath-taking.
+They take place every two years and I have been to four.
 I would be hard put to choose my favourite although this year’s whale appearing in the Wear was pretty special (‘Mysticete’ by Catherine Garret).
 The ‘Garden of Light’ by TILT, France was wonderful too:

 Another highlight for Amanda Jane Textiles was to see a textiles piece – yipee!
 ‘Big Knitting’ by Victoria MacLeod was hanging on the wall of Durham Library.
 The piece of knitting was bright neon green – much greener than in the photograph: